JarbasAl/LILACS/lilacs/blog/5-LILACS-Learning.md

-# Propositional Logic
+# Learning

-Let's consider different kinds of logic and how to handle them
+We can tag some well structured statements and use them to generate new connections

-if the question is tagged as a teaching it is passed to another intent parser
+if the question is tagged as a teaching it is normalized and passed to basic teaching intent parser

     self.container.add_intent('instance of', ['{source} (is|are|instance) {target}'])
     self.container.add_intent('sample of', ['{source} is (sample|example) {target}'])